Common name: Crown-of-Thorns Starfish

 Diet

-Carnivore Feeds on coral polyps, risky in reefs.
+Carnivore Feeds primarily on coral polyps, challenging to feed in captivity

 Reefsafe